-To make this stitch by hand sewing, you need to first roll the fabric edges very carefully by hand – if the fabric is not pliable enough, use some wetness ( just dip your fingers in some water) and roll the edges as you make the stitch
+To make this stitch by hand sewing, you need to first roll the fabric edges very carefully by hand – if the fabric is not pliable enough, use some wetness ( just dip your hands in some water) and roll the edges as you make the stitch.

-Hide your knots inside the folds but if you do not want to make the knot at all, check out this post on starting the stitching with alternative to knots
+Hide your knots inside the folds but if you do not want to make the knot at all, check out this post on starting the stitching with an alternative to knots.

 In this stitch, as you make the blanket stitch you make a loop by bringing the thread around the needle in an anticlockwise direction.